swhitty/FlyingFoxMacros/README.md

 # Usage

-Methods can be annotated with `HTTPRoute` to automatically syntesise the `HTTPHandler`.
+Methods can be annotated with `HTTPRoute` to automatically syntesise a `HTTPHandler`.

 ```swift
 import FlyingFox